MEF-BDA503/pj-nesipoglud/index.md

 ## Week 6 (Nov 21, 2017)

-I choose Diamonds Data for Assignment
+I choose Diamonds Price Estimation for Assignment

-Diamonds Price Estimation

 + [Here](files/Diamonds.html) is explanatory analysis and prediction of diamonds